-Community meeting will be held at noon on the pre-holiday Sunday 9/3/2017.
+Community and annual members' meeting will be held at noon on the pre-holiday Sunday 9/3/2017.
 The meeting/picnic will be at 7595 Azalea Lane (off Henness Circle).
-As always, please bring your own chair and a dish to share.
+As always, please bring your own chair and a side-dish to share.

 In November 2016, the new YWPHI president (Ted Williams) sent a paper mail Welcome Letter to >50 new property owners in the Yosemite West community, inviting them to join YWPHI.
 We have received about a dozen new members so far.
 Current members are encouraged to invite their neighbors to join YWPHI to stay informed and to have a forum to address community concerns.

 |Mariposa County Public Works Rate-Study|

 On 7/16/2015, the Public Works department commissioned a Rate-Study for Mariposa County special districts including the water, sewer, and roads within the Yosemite West Maintenance District (YWMD).
 The Rate-Study will make recommendations to adjust utility rates to be consistent with a 5-year outlook of the service and maintenance costs needed by the YWMD.
 Any coming proposed rate changes will need to go through a Prop 218 approval ballot process by laws applicable to the YWMD special district.
 The county stated at the YWMD advisory committee meeting on 12/8/2016 that the proposals are still being iterated to be more reasonable before being ready to present publicly.
 When information and a proposal are available, YWPHI will facilitate communication to all community owners.

 |Potential development of 44 acres near YW mailboxes|